2019 surface dressing programme

 Surface dressing (applying and rolling aggregate ‘chippings’ onto a bituminous binder) is a proven quick, efficient and cost-effective way of maintaining skid-resistance and waterproofing road surfaces.

-Almost 40 sites – see list below – have been identified for treatment across the county on all types of road, from urban cul-de-sacs to major A and B roads.
+Multiple sites have been identified for treatment across the county on all types of road, from urban cul-de-sacs to major A and B roads.

 Due to the limited width of some roads, over 85% of the sites will unfortunately require a temporary road closure for the works to be carried out safely.
 Where road closures are not necessary, other forms of temporary traffic management will be in place, including temporary signals with convoy working where appropriate.
 On cul-de-sacs limited access will be available.